|Data collection||Using existing data|

 We collect other information on users’ needs for, and perceptions of, the NPPs in a number of ways:

-- meetings with other primary stakeholders, such as government departments and the Bank of England – this includes the NPPs consultation events and also bespoke events occurring just after publication
+meetings with other primary stakeholders, such as government departments – this includes the NPPs consultation events and bespoke events occurring just after publication

-- user groups, for example, the Central and Local Information Partnership and the Population Theme Advisory Board Group – allowing our main users to comment on existing plans and to put forward changes in their requirements
+user groups, for example, the Central and Local Information Partnership and the UK Population Theme Advisory Board – allowing our main users to comment on existing plans and to put forward changes in their requirements

-- feedback on NPPs may also come from Office for National Statistics (ONS) engagement with users, including its annual customer satisfaction surveys
+feedback on NPPs may also come from other Office for National Statistics (ONS) engagement with users, including its annual customer satisfaction surveys

 Contact details for this Methodology